Othello: A Bloody Farce

 labouring to be jealous; And catching at every blown surmize.

 JAGO.
-My Lord, I see you are moved.
+My Lord, I see you are moved with my dancing.

 OTH.
 No, not much moved.